Overview of Win32 Disk Imager in Windows 10 64 bit

 - If you only want to backup specific folders, or partition(s), you can select File Backup or Partition Backup.

-- If the device you want to backup including the operating system, you can use System Backup or Disk Backup.
+- If the device you want to backup includes the operating system, you can use System Backup or Disk Backup.

 Step 3.
 Change the Task Name as you like.
 Select the removable drive to be backed up by clicking Add Disk.